 3) Rungs / Pegs – The last main aspect of a Via Ferrata are the rungs / pegs that are built into the mountainside.
 These rungs and pegs are where your feet (and hands) will go as you are making your way along the trail.
 As you might imagine, they will always be right next to the fixed cable, so you can safely maneuver the Via Ferrata.

-While those three will be found on all Via Ferratas, you may also come across some other unique features depending on the exact terrain that the route is built on.
+While those three will be found on most Via Ferratas, you may also come across some other unique features depending on the exact terrain that the route is built on.
 For example, you may come across ladders, bridges, tightropes, among several other aspects.

 Odds are you will also need to navigate the terrain of the actual mountain in certain parts.
 So instead of there being a rung, you may need to find a foothold in the mountainside.
 Just because there are rungs or pegs in certain parts of the trail, doesn’t mean they will always be there every step of the way.